Understanding Snowflake's Unusual Options Activity | Benzinga

 Understanding Snowflake's Unusual Options Activity

-Snowflake (NYSE:SNOW) shares experienced unusual options activity on Friday.
-The stock price moved down to $268.02 following the option alert.
+Snowflake (NYSE:SNOW) shares experienced unusual options activity on Thursday.
+The stock price moved up to $276.99 following the option alert.

 - Option Type: SWEEP